Walnut356/Walnut356.github.io/content/posts/partial-borrow-pointer-ub/index.md

 Wow, that certainly is some syntax...

+> [!Note]
-> Aside: The blog-builder I use didn't even have highlighting for it, and there isn't a sublime-syntax for it that I could find in the wild.
+> The blog-builder I use didn't even have highlighting for it, and there isn't a sublime-syntax for it that I could find in the wild.
 I tried some vscode extensions to get a feel for what it might look like, but those could only really manage "everything's a variable or a keyword" which is... unhelpful.
 Syntax highlighting should at least hint at the relationships between various tokens.
 In the end I just went ahead and wrote a sublime-syntax file myself that hopefully isn't quite so hideous.

 In particular, I want to point out 2 things.
 First is that the returned value is literally a copy of the passed in value.